apache/calcite/site/_docs/kafka_adapter.md

 +---------------+---------------------+---------------------+---------------+-----------------+
 {% endhighlight %}

-Kafka table is a streaming table, which runs continuously, `LIMIT` can be added to return fast as below:
+Kafka table is a streaming table, which runs continuously.

+If you want the query to end quickly, add `LIMIT` as follows:

 {% highlight sql %}
 sqlline> SELECT STREAM *